AineshSootha/serverlessManager/README.md

 ## Using the tool

+ - I have a file called handlerFun1.js.
+It contains the function firstFun() which I would like to deploy.
  - Run serverless manager on your terminal and follow the instructions:
   ![First Steps](/assets/firstSteps.png)
- - Here, I created a service called "CodeCommitTest" and set the AWS-region to us-east-2 (which is what my AWS console is set to).
-The
+	 - Here, I created a service called "CodeCommitTest"
+	 - I set the AWS-region to us-east-2 (which is what my AWS console is set to).
+	 - The stage sets the serverless *stage* property.
+	 - The ENV_NAME is the last part of the ENV_NAME_ environment variables (which we set earlier).
+This will be reflected in the final name of your function on your console.
+	 - Module name follows the convention **dir/filename.function**
+	 - The **function name** is the name of the final lambda function (and is set in ***serverless.yml***)
+	 - By default, the only file added to the current lambda function is the handler file provided in the module name.
+If you would like to include other files in the final lambda function that is deployed, you may edit the newly generated ***serverless.yml*** and add the required files to the **functions/*your_function*/package/patterns**
+	 - You may also edit/add any other properties in ***serverless.yml***
+	 - Finally, the tool generates a buildspec.yml file for your function.
+		 - If you want to deploy all lambda functions present in ***serverless.yml*** you can press **'a'** in the final step.
+Otherwise, press **'n'**.
+	 - Once you have completed all your steps, you will see 2 new files ***serverless.yml*** (Which lists all the properties required to deploy using the Serverless Framework and ***buildspec.yml*** (Which instructs CodeBuild to deploy the function(s) using the given files and properties.